sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-nlp-table.md

 title: "NLP Table"
 hidden: true
 ---
-Uses GPT3 to extract a table, based on your natural-language description of the data you want to extract.
+Extracts a table based on your natural-language description of the data you want to extract.

-Use this method as a low-code alternative to layout-based Table methods, such as [Fixed Table](doc:fixed-table).
+Use this method as a low-code alternative to layout-based Table methods, such as [Text Table](doc:text-table).

 **Advantages**